Aleod-m/shade/README.md

 To make a function that takes no argument simply omit the variable name.
 Here is a function that always return 2:
 ```
-: 2
+: 2 -- This is also equivalent to (): 2
 ```

-To make functions with multiple arguments we use a concept called currying. make a function that returns anoter function.
+To make functions with multiple arguments we use a concept called currying, making a function returning another function.
 So here is a function that adds two numbers.
 ```
 a: b: a + b
 ```
 To call anonymous functions simply pass arguments as such:
 ```
-(a: b: a + b) 1 2 -- 3
+(a: b: a + b) 1 2 -- This expression returns 3.
 ```

 To keep the function around you can assign them to a identifier: